 Several applications suggest listening to raindrops or water gushing from the ocean when you cannot sleep or have anxiety.
 Why?
-Because water has been proven to having calming effects.
+Because water can have a calming effect.

 A recent research study surveyed a group of swimmers immediately before and after swimming at a YMCA in New Taipei City, Taiwan.
 Of the 101 people surveyed, 44 reported being mildly depressed and feeling stress, which related to their fast-paced life.
 However, after swimming, the number of people who still reported feeling stressed decreased to just eight.
-Whilst more research needs to be conducted in this area, the researchers concluded that swimming is a potentially powerful way to relieve stress quickly.
+Whilst we need to conduct more research in this area, the researchers concluded that swimming is a potentially powerful way to relieve stress quickly.